boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### Training function

 The neural network was tested with three different training functions: gradient decent, RProp, and simulated annealing.
 Simulated Annealing yielded the best results.
 This could be due to simulated annealing's ability to find different local minima, and approximate a global minima, as gradient decent and RProp are more dependent on the initial seed of the neural network.
 This does not mean that gradient decent and RProp cannot be used, but more extensive testing is required in order to explore the possible global minima.

 #### Data set

 The data set used to train the neural network is called GTSRB (German Traffic Sign Recognition Benchmark) [@GTSRB]. it is a large data set consisting of German traffic signs.
-The data set is diverse, as it contains images of traffic signs under varying conditions e.g. different angles and some are obstructed.
+The data set is diverse, as it contains images of traffic signs under varying conditions e.g. different angles varying degrees of obstruction.
 Training on this data set proved hard to achieve high prediction accuracy, as the images were so diverse, and in some cases so noisy that it was virtually unrecognizable, as seen in [@fig:badSigns].